zotonic/zotonic/doc/manuals/dispatch.rst

 Dispatch rule naming
 ....................

-Zotonic extends Basho's Webmachine by allowing (or actually, `requiring`) dispatch rules to be named.
+Zotonic extends Basho’s Webmachine by allowing (or actually, `requiring`) dispatch rules to be named.
 The name is the first element of the dispatch rule tuple, and consists of a simple atom.
 The ``z_dispatcher:url_for`` function takes a name and creates the URL for